ericabrisigotti/ECG_heartbeat_classification_with_ML_LCP-B/README.md

 ### 2) R-peaks detection

 Since we do not have any annotations (labels) in the Mortara dataset, we had to develop an independent algorithm for detecting the heartbeats (which does not rely on any labels-related information).
-Peak identification was implemented with an algorithm based on fitting the signal in each lead with parabolas.
+Peak identification was implemented with an algorithm based on the minimization of the error between the parabola fit of consecutive signal windows and the actual signal for each lead.
 Then, since we have 12 leads and the “real” peak should be present in the majority of them, we confirm the peak as detected only if the peak is presented in more than a certain number of leads (we set a threshold).

 We calculate the balanced accuracy of the R-peaks detection algorithm for the Physionet dataset: 95%.